AmingAndrei/violence.website/content/species/mosaics/mimics.md

 [[index|...]]/[[species]]/[[mosaics]]/mimics.md

-The Mimic is a hostile, non-sentient species of Mosaic, originating within BLACKSPACE.
+The Mimic is a hostile, non-sentient species of Mosaic, originating within the OTHERWHERE.
 They are notable for their ability to replicate the appearance, behaviours, vocalizations, and apparent abilities of other entities.

 Morphology